CassianKnoth/node-tmux/README.md

   - Reference windows or panes from a `snippets` list if you need the same ones in multiple session configs

 - Configure shell per pane instead of globally
+  - Also: allow any string instead of a fixed set of shells?

 - Delete default window